Augusta-Lina/BraTS/README.md

 ## Project Structure

-The project is implemented across four Jupyter notebooks, intended to be read in sequence:
+This research is divided across four notebooks which are intended to be read in order:

 * `0_Problem_Formulation_&_Data_Preprocessing`: Introduces the dataset and defines the segmentation problem.
 * `1_Phase_1_Baseline_Model_&_Loss_Functions`: Implements a baseline CNN and evaluates multiple loss functions.